QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/Service Accounts.md

 ## Terraform modules

 ### Service account configuration for AWS
-If you're using an EKS cluster as your execution host, and you want to deploy resources to an AWS account, you can use service account to do the authentication and permissions between the pod and the AWS account where the resources will be created.
-This is done by connecting a service account, which contains these permissions, to the container.
-The permissions are defined in an IAM role that needs to be associated to the service account.
+If you're using an EKS cluster as your execution host, and you want to deploy resources to an AWS account, you need to grant the appropriate AWS permissions to the cluster.

+There are two ways to do this.
+1. The easy way is to attach the appropriate policy to the cluster's IAM role Arn, but this grants permissions to the entire cluster.
+2. The second option is to use a service account, which grants the permissions to the pod responsible for spinning up the environment, and once the environment is fully deployed, the pod and delegated permissions are removed.
+The configuration process is explained below.

 __Prerequisites__